etiandre/etiandre.github.io/content/resume.md

     _DSP, libav*, VLC, ffmpeg, C++_

-    - Improved performance, fidelity and correctness of audio waveforms in a popular open-soure video editor
+    - Improved performance, fidelity and correctness of audio waveforms in a popular open-source video editor
     - Achieved up to 3x speed-up on rendering by leveraging libav
     - Wrote and shared technical articles with the community